hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05d-HTMLForms.md

 <li class="L6" style="margin-bottom: 0px;"><span class="pln"> </span><span class="tag">&lt;/datalist&gt;</span></li>
 </ol></div>

-Note that the id of the `<datalist>` element should be the same as the value of the list attribute of the input field.
+Note that the `id` of the `<datalist>` element should be the same as the value of the `list` attribute of the input field.

 #### What are the main problems with this element?

 The main criticism that Web designers make about this element is related to its default appearance being strongly dependent on the browser and its underlying operating system.
 Changing the look and feel is not possible, except with the use of the options we saw in the previous sections of this page.
-This problem is also true for other input elements that renders as complex widgets, like <input type="date"> and its variants.
+This problem is also true for other input elements that renders as complex widgets, like `<input type="date">` and its variants.

 Another problem is that there is no way to control where the dialog that contains the color chooser will appear - no positioning via CSS or JavaScript is possible.
 The specification does not say anything about how to position it over the page, thus the result is vendor specific.

-The solution proposed by the W3C and its contributors is called Web Components, a new approach for designing HTML5 widgets, that is covered in the W3Cx HTML5 Apps and Games course.
+The solution proposed by the W3C and its contributors is called _Web Components_, a new approach for designing HTML5 widgets, that is covered in the W3Cx HTML5 Apps and Games course.

 #### Knowledge check 5.4.2

 1. On mobile devices, `<input type=color>` pops up a dialog that is adapted to each operating system (IOS, Android, etc.).
-On desktops, the native implementations differ in their look'n' feel.
-Is it possible to thoroughly customize the look'n' feel of this input type using only CSS and HTML attributes?
+On desktops, the native implementations differ in their look'n'feel.
+Is it possible to thoroughly customize the look'n'feel of this input type using only CSS and HTML attributes?
 (Yes/No)

-  Ans:
+  Ans: No <br/>
+  Explanation: No, while having adapted look and feels on mobile is appreciated, this is not the case on desktops.
+Web developers would like greater control over where the dialog pops up, about the user interface, etc. The solution comes with Web Components that will be studied in another course.
+Correct answer is NO.